comunica/website/pages/docs/2_modify/advanced/linking_local_version.md

   ...
 }
 ```

-Afterwards, running `yarn install` in the feature repository directory should result in Yarn simply linking the local Comunica packages in it.

 <div class="note">
 Because Yarn will use symbolic links for the workspaces packages, they will be linked as they are on disk, rather than through an emulated package install process.
 This means the packages must have their own dependencies installed and their code built at their source directory.